How does honey help?

 Who can use honey for a cough?

-If you feel the onset of a cough as a result of a cold or flu you should consider using honey to help treat the problem.
-When the cough is part of a more serious underlying condition, however, or you are at risk of complications as a result of a weakened immune system, you should consult your doctor.3
+If you feel the onset of a cough as a result of a cold or flu, honey may also be a beneficial way to ease symptoms.
+When the cough is part of a more serious underlying condition, however, or if you are at risk of complications as a result of a weakened immune system, you should consult your doctor.3

 It is also really important to note that honey is not suitable for children under the age of 1 because there is a risk of botulism.